 These offer childcare provision for children up to school age (although they may be registered for 0 - 8-year-olds) and vary according to provision.
 The basic types are:

-...provide care and education for children aged 3-5 years on a seasonal basis during term time.
+...provide care and education for children aged 3-5 (sometimes 2-5) years on a seasonal basis during term-time.
 They aim to provide learning experiences through structured play activities working to an early years curriculum.
 There is a high ratio of staff and helpers to children.
 Most staff have a qualification in early years education.
-Parental involvement is encouraged in all aspects of the pre-school.
+Parental involvement is encouraged in all aspects of pre-school.
 Many are community-based, run on a charitable basis by a Parent's Committee.
 Fees are set at a minimum and some assistance is available for those experiencing financial difficulties.
 Some schools may offer extended hours, Special Needs provision and provision for children under 3 years.

 Afterschool and Holiday Care